alexjlockwood/AndroidDesignPatterns/_posts/2016-08-08-theming-buttons-with-themeoverlays-background-tints.md

 * All buttons share the same default minimum width and minimum height (`88dp` and `48dp` respectively).
-* All buttons share the same default `TextAppearance` (i.e. the same default font family, font color, font size, displaying strings in all capital letters by default, etc.).
+* All buttons share the same default `TextAppearance` (i.e. displaying text in all capital letters, the same default font family, font color, font size, etc.).
-* All buttons share the same default button background (i.e. same background color, same rounded-rectangular shape, same amount of insets and padding, etc.).<sup><a href="#footnote??????????" id="ref??????????">??????????</a></sup>
+* All buttons share the same default button background (i.e. same background color, same rounded-rectangular shape, same insets and padding, etc.).<sup><a href="#footnote??????????" id="ref??????????">??????????</a></sup>

 Great, so the default `Widget.AppCompat.Button` style helps ensure that all buttons look roughly the same by default.
-But how are things like the button's background color actually determined in light and dark themes (not only in its normal state, but in its disabled, pressed, and focused states as well)?
+But how are things like the button's background color actually chosen in light and dark themes, not only in its normal state, but in its disabled, pressed, and focused states as well?
 It turns out that the framework depends mostly on three different theme attributes:

-* **`R.attr.colorButtonNormal`**: The color applied to a button's default background color in its normal state.
+* [**`R.attr.colorButtonNormal`**][R.attr.colorButtonNormal]: The color used as a button's background color in its normal state.
 Resolves to and `#ffd6d7d7` for light themes and `#ff5a595b` for dark themes.
-* **`android.R.attr.disabledAlpha`**: A floating point value that determines the alpha values to use for disabled framework widgets.
+* [**`android.R.attr.disabledAlpha`**][android.R.attr.disabledAlpha]: A floating point value that determines the alpha values to use for disabled framework widgets.
 Resolves to `0.26f` for light themes and `0.30f` for dark themes.
-* **`R.attr.colorControlHighlight`**: The translucent overlay color drawn on top of widgets when they are pressed and/or focused (used by things like ripples on post-Lollipop devices, and foreground list selectors on pre-Lollipop devices).
+* [**`R.attr.colorControlHighlight`**][R.attr.colorControlHighlight]: The translucent overlay color drawn on top of widgets when they are pressed and/or focused (used by ripples on post-Lollipop devices and foreground list selectors on pre-Lollipop devices).
 Resolves to 12% black for light themes and 20% white for dark themes (`#1f000000` and `#33ffffff` respectively).